 In October 2018 Barassie Primary and Early Years Centre were inspected by a team from Education Scotland.
 They inspected us on Quality Indicators 2.3 Learning Teaching and Assessment and 3.2 Raising Attainment and Achievement/ Securing Children's Progress and gave a positive report highlighting areas of good practice.
-It is available here or on our school website.

 The school had a positive School Improvement Visit in February 2018 where a team from the local Authority consisting of six Quality Improvement Officers, Inclusion Manager and visiting Head Teacher spoke to parents, staff and pupils as well as visiting all classes and the Early Years Centre.

-The Early Years Centre's very positive Care Inspectorate Report was published in January 2017.
+The Early Years Centre's very positive Care Inspectorate Report was published in January 2024.
 All reports are available in school and on the school website https://blogs.glowscotland.org.uk/sa/barassiepsandeyc/